 *in 2015 he received the Distinguished Scientist Award for his career contributions to social psychology from the Society of Experimental Social Psychology;

 *in 2018 he received the Distinguished Scientific Contribution Award for his career contributions to understanding attitudes and social influence from the Attitudes and Social Influence Group of the Society for Personality and Social Psychology.

-Editorial service.
-After serving as Associate Editor of the Personality and Social Psychology Bulletin from 1982-1984, he became the journal’s editor from 1988-1991.
-He has also served as Associate Editor for the APA journal, Emotion (2002-2004), co-editor (with Duane Wegener) of a special issue of Social Cognition (1998), and as Research Dialogues co-editor (with Joe Priester) for the Journal of Consumer Psychology (2010-2012), and as decision editor for Scientific Reports (2022-present).
+Service as decision editor: After serving as Associate Editor of the Personality and Social Psychology Bulletin from 1982-1984, he became the journal’s editor from 1988-1991.
+He has also served as Associate Editor for the APA journal, Emotion (2002-2004), co-editor (with Duane Wegener) of a special issue of Social Cognition (1998), Research Dialogues co-editor (with Joe Priester) for the Journal of Consumer Psychology (2010-2012), and as decision editor for Scientific Reports (2022-present).

 Archives of Scientific Psychology (2013-2015);